A while ago, I showed you how to create CSS equal height columns, and today it's time to revisit this in Tailwind CSS.

 The end goal should look like this:

-To achieve these columns, we should start with a wrapper for our three columns.
+We should start with a wrapper for our three columns to achieve these columns.
 This wrapper can be a single div having a flex class.

 Then let's have a look at how our column should look.